 Types of work experience include:

-Each type has its own benefits which you may need to consider.
+Each type has its own benefits which you may need to consider, and different opportunities may be available to different groups of students, depending on factors such as their year of study.
 Whichever type of work experience is best for you they will all provide you with skill development, networking opportunities and personal development.

 Your career aspirations